Malik Muhammad | 2026 CB Draft Profile

 Zone Instincts

-Proactive positioning from Cover 3 alignment; legitimate concept reading in his two interception reps.
+Proactive positioning from Cover 3 alignment; legitimate concept recognition in both interception reps; arrives at the right spot before the throw.

 Physical Willingness